 The Penang State Government is the ultimate owner of the Project and the highest decision making party in the Project.
 A steering committee headed by State Executive Councillor has been formed as the highest decision making body for the Project.
-The steering committee will delegate some of its authority to the Fishermen Taskforce.
+The steering committee will delegate some of its authority to a Special Purpose Vehicle (SPV) to oversee the day to day operation of the Project.